Auberge de Castille

-Built in the Baroque style under the magistracy of Manuel Pinto da Fonseca in the 1740s, it replaced a 1574 building erected to house knights of the Order of Saint John from the langue of Castile, León and Portugal.
+Built in the Baroque style under the magistracy of Portuguese Grand Master Manuel Pinto da Fonseca in the 1740s, it replaced a 1574 building erected to house knights of the Order of Saint John from the langue of Castile, León and Portugal.

 History

 Hospitaller rule

 Auberge de Castille was built in 1573–74 to designs of the architect Girolamo Cassar.
 The original auberge, which took over the role of an earlier Auberge de Castille et Portugal in the former capital Birgu, was built in the Mannerist style, and it was regarded as Cassar's most innovative design.
 The auberge had a single storey, and its façade had panelled pilasters dividing it into 11 bays.
 The design of the auberge is known from a late 17th-century painting and an early 18th-century drawing.

 The original Auberge de Castille was dismantled and completely rebuilt in the Spanish Baroque style between 1741 and 1744, during the magistracy of Grand Master Manuel Pinto da Fonseca.
 The new building was built to designs of Andrea Belli, and construction was supervised by capomastro Domenico Cachia.
 Some alterations, including the enlargement of the main door, were made in 1791.